CAIC Staff

 Mike “Coop” Cooperstein joined CAIC in 2015.
 Coop grew up in Maryland and learned to ski when he was ten.
 His snow career began as a ski patroller at Snowshoe in West Virginia when he was 18 years old.
 He soon moved to Bozeman, Montana.
 He worked at the Yellowstone Club for 11 seasons as the Assistant Snow Safety and Assistant Ski Patrol Director.
 In 2008, he completed his M.S. in Earth Sciences from Montana State University studying surface hoar and near-surface faceting.
 He co-owned a guide service, climbing and skiing in some of the world’s highest ranges.
 In his free time, he likes to ride his bike, travel, read, learn new stuff, and play with his dog.

-Rebecca Hodgetts, Southern Mountains Regional Manager
+Matt Huber, Southern Mountains Regional Manager

 Jake Barney, Technical Product Manager